How To Get More Filters on Snapchat

 - Speed: Like with weather, tapping speed will change your unit of measurement from miles/hour to kilometers/hour, or vice versa, depending on your location in the world.
 Tapping the speed filter again will change it back.

-We also haven’t mentioned the additional text and drawing-based effects you can use on Snapchat, but those are options listed in the top-right corner of your display.
+We also haven’t mentioned the additional text and drawing-based effects you can use on Snapchat, but those are options as well, listed in the top-right corner of your display.
 You can also use emojis, stickers, and bitmojis (an avatar you build with an outside app) inside Snapchat, but these function less as filters and more as effects or decorations.

 Lately—over the past year or two, in fact—Snapchat’s main focus has been on augmented reality, or AR filters (called “lenses” by Snapchat).
 The phrase “augmented reality” has become a bit of a buzzword over the past year or so, starting with Snapchat’s usage of AR inside their filters and exploding with the release and popularity of Pokemon Go last summer, which used AR to show Pokemon on your camera in the “real world” (though most serious players turned this feature off nearly immediately).
-Augmented reality has also become something of a competitor to virtual reality machines like the Oculus or Valve and Vive from HTC.
+Augmented reality has also become something of a competitor to virtual reality machines like the Oculus or Vive from HTC and Valve.
 Augmented reality refers to using a camera, along with location and sensor information, to place a digital object on your screen that “appears” to be in the real world, without actually being there.

 Unlike virtual reality, goggles or a headset aren’t needed to accomplish augmented reality—you just need a phone with a good camera and the proper sensor support.
 And while companies like Samsung and Google are investing in mobile virtual reality headsets, Apple is preparing to go all-in with augmented reality, announcing AR Kit at their developer conference in June 2017 for developers to take advantage of up and coming technologies in this segment of the market.
 Meanwhile, Google slowly rolled out their augmented reality support, ARCore, throughout 2018 to flagship devices like the Pixel and Galaxy S-series.